Camarasauridae: Members

 Camarasaurus is the only taxon uncontroversially regarded as a valid genus of camarasaurid.
 It contains four species: C. grandis, C. lentus, C. lewisi, and C. supremus.
 C. lewisi may represent a distinct genus, Cathetosaurus.
 Lourinhasaurus, the type species of which was formerly assigned to Camarasaurus, is regarded as a camarasaurid by most studies, though it has also been considered to be a basal eusauropod.

 Oplosaurus, from the Early Cretaceous of the United Kingdom, has been suggested to be a camarasaurid, but as it is only known from a tooth, its position within Eusauropoda is difficult to determine.
 Tehuelchesaurus, from the Late Jurassic of Argentina, has been considered a camarasaurid in some studies, but a wide range of other phylogenetic positions have been proposed, including a close relationship to Omeisaurus, a position in Turiasauria, or as a non-camarasaurid basal macronarian.

 Bellusaurus, which is only known from juvenile remains, may be a camarasaurid, though it has also been considered a basal macronarian, turiasaur, or mamenchisaurid.

-A possible camarasaurid of indeterminate genus and species was reported from the Middle Jurassic of India.